seattleacademy/faceCam/README.md

         })
     }
 ```
 2. Confirm that unknown faces show age, expression, and gender.
+Confirm that when you hover over a button, percent match is displayed.
 3. This step can be checked at https://github.com/seattleacademy/faceCam/tree/step12